alamedyang/magedocs/docs/action_param_expansions.md

 For [action phrases](actions), multiple [params](primitive_types) may be put into a single param "slot" by wrapping it in brackets.
 Such params are comma-separated.

-There are two applications for this:
+There are two applications for this: [action param spreading](#spreading) and the [Rand Macro](#rand-macro).

 ## Spreading

 By default, param expansions are spread into multiple instances of that action.

 If there are multiple expansions in the same action phrase, the nth item of each expansion is chosen for each nth spread.

 ```mgs
 script before {